 What you may not do is ask us to submit a claim, or give you a reciept under your partner’s name for your visit - that is insurance fraud.
 All visits must be billed under the person’s name who was treated on the date of the visit.

 Do I need a doctor’s referral?Maybe.
 As a therapist we do not necessarily need you to see your doctor prior to visiting our clinic (some exceptions apply).
 In some cases your extended health care plan may require a doctor’s referral to refund your money even with the direct billing.
 If you are doing direct billing, please make sure your doctor’s note has been received by your benefit company and processed prior to your visit with us.

-Do my benefits cover Massage Therapy?If you have benefits that cover Massage Therapy it requires service by a Registered Massage Therapist (RMT).
-Our Therapists are all Registered by the College of Massage Therapists of Ontario.
+Do my benefits cover Massage Therapy?If you have benefits that cover Massage Therapy it requires treatment by a Registered Massage Therapist (RMT).
+Our Therapists are all Registered with the College of Massage Therapists of Ontario.

 Do you accept WSIB or car accident clients?No, at this time we are not accepting at clients who have been in a car accident or claims for WSIB.
 If you email us with your location we are happy to refer you to a clinic that can help you.

 Is it safe to have a massage during pregnancy?For most women, having a massage during pregnancy is safe and in fact beneficial.
 There are some cases where your doctor/midwife will restrict your activity level which also means there is a restriction on getting a massage.
 If you have been classified as a “high(er) risk” or if you’re uncertain, check with your primary caregiver.